Kalium/Snakepit/README.md

 * flower - A management UI for Celery.
 * viper - A storage and management system for binaries.
 * ragpicker - A binary ingestion system.
 * pit - An API for storing and retrieving analysis results and binary parent/child relationships.
-Minimal logic, could be put behind a load-balancer.
+Minimal logic, could be put behind a load-balancer with several instances.
+Items are identified by SHA256.
+Items may have a parent.
+Analysis data are identified by SHA256 of the item and the key (read: name of analysis job) of the datum.
 * swagger - A system for viewing API documentation.
 Pit's mostly works.
 * snake - A bare-bones framework for doing asynchronous analysis tasks.
 Stores its results in pit.
 Designed to be run in clusters.